Asparagus horridus

 Asparagus horridus is a species of shrub in the family Asparagaceae.
 They are climbing plants.
 They have simple, broad leaves and fleshy fruit.
 Individuals can grow to 1 m tall.

-The species is native to Algeria, Balearic Islands, Canary Islands, Cyprus, East Aegean Islands, Egypt, Greece, Gulf States, Italy, Crete, Lebanon, Syria, Libya, Morocco, Palestine, Sardegna, Saudi Arabia, Sicilia, Sinai, Spain and Tunisia.
+The species is native to Algeria, Balearic Islands, Canary Islands, Cyprus, Egypt (including Sinai), Greece (including Crete and East Aegean Islands), Gulf States, Italy (including Sardegna and Sicilia), Lebanon, Libya, Morocco, Palestine, Saudi Arabia, Spain, Syria and Tunisia.